Devil's Millhopper Geological State Park

 Welcome to Devil's Millhopper Geological State Park

-This National Natural Landmark has attracted curious visitors since the 1880’s.
+This National Natural Landmark has attracted curious visitors since the 1880s.

-In the midst of north Florida's sandy terrain and pine forests, a bowl-shaped cavity 120 feet deep leads down to a miniature rain forest.
+In the midst of North Florida's sandy terrain and pine forests, a bowl-shaped cavity 120 feet deep leads down to a miniature rain forest.
 Small streams trickle down the steep slopes of the limestone sinkhole, disappearing through crevices in the ground.
 Lush vegetation thrives in the shade of the walls even in dry summers.

 Researchers have learned a great deal about Florida's natural history by studying fossil shark teeth, marine shells and the fossilized remains of extinct land animals found in the sink.